Tracee Ellis Ross Shuts Instagram Down By Posing In A Yellow Bodysuit

 Tracee Ellis Ross, 46, is showing her fans that you can look absolutely stunning at any age.

 The Black-ish star posed for Instagram and flaunted all of her curves while wearing a yellow bodysuit from Urban Outfitters, per Fashion Bomb Daily.
 The actress then went for an ultra-chic look by pairing her bodysuit with brown, shield sunglasses from Loewe.
-She decided to style her signature curls in a low bun as the sun shines on her glistening skin.
-As she sits on a purple chair, she is showing off her makeup-free face to her 6.8 million followers.
+She decided to style her signature curls in a low bun as the sun shone on her glistening skin.
+As she sat on a purple chair, she showed off her makeup-free face to her 6.8 million followers.

-At the time of writing, Ross’ post received more than 200,000 likes from Ross’ followers.
+At the time of writing, Ross’ post had received more than 200,000 likes from Ross’ followers.
 The photo also received more than 4,000 comments under her post.

 “Hot gyallll summer,” one follower wrote.